altmancarly-hue/AI-Automation-Framework-for-Medical-Assistants/README.md

 value is in the plumbing — connecting systems that do not talk, and replacing paper with structured data that can be queried, audited, and improved.

-A practice that has been independent for fifty years did not get there by adopting every new thing.
-It got there by adopting the right things carefully.
-This plan is written to be adopted that way: measured first, piloted second, scaled third, and audited continuously.

 ---

-*Prepared by Patrick Campbell · August 2026*
+*Prepared by Carly Altmanl · August 2026*
 *Pricing verified August 2026 from public vendor materials; confirm directly before contracting.*
 *This document contains no protected health information.*